 Anti-kickback laws regularly affect the daily practices of Florida’s health care professionals.
 The business of health care generates frequent referrals back and forth between providers of goods and services, and sometimes these relationships provide for unlawful financial incentives.

 All health care practitioners should understand whether their inbound and outbound referral patterns are making them susceptible to liability under the Florida anti-kickback statutes because the penalties for non-compliance are severe.
 For example, violations of the Patient Brokering law are third-degree felonies, punishable by up to five years (10 years for habitual offenders) imprisonment, and a $5,000 fine.

-Kickbacks take many different forms, some obvious, like providers who accept cash in exchange for referrals.
-Others are more subtle, such as a hospital giving providers reduced office rent in exchange for the informal agreement to refer patients to the hospital.
+Kickbacks take many different forms.
+Some are obvious, like providers who accept cash in exchange for referrals.
+But others are more subtle, such as a hospital giving providers reduced office rent in exchange for the informal agreement to refer patients to the hospital.
 It is surprisingly easy to unintentionally run afoul of Florida’s anti-kickback laws.

 The FBI and state authorities actively enforce the anti-kickback laws.
 Even unintentional anti-kickback violations are prosecuted because the statutes do not require willful or knowing conduct.

 Given the severe penalties under Florida’s anti-kickback laws, health care professionals and providers should work with their health care attorney to ensure that their referral relationships are legitimate and do not lead to exposure under the law.